tardate/LittleArduinoProjects/Audio/Visualization/UsbLedVolumeIndicatorKit/README.md

 ## Next Step

-The unit works very weel, even on 4.5V (3xAA).
+The unit works very well, even on 4.5V (3xAA).
 I'm thinking of making a case for it next with option of battery or USB power.

 ## Credits and References